langdon/summit-2015-lab-15812/labs/chapter4.md

       limits:
         cpu: 100m
 ```
-Be sure to replace "YOUR_LAB_DEV_MACHINE" with the name of your machine if you jumped to this point in the lab.
+Be sure to replace "192.168.135.2" with the name of your machine if you jumped to this point in the lab.

 Our wordpress container is much less complex, so let's do that pod next.